-4.3.8 Removable load rack AL-KO (special equipment)
+4.3.8 Load rack (special equipment)

-- ▶ Do not exceed the rear axle load. - ► Heavy loads behind the rear axle can reduce the load on the front axle due to the leverage effect (1 to 1).
+- ▶ Do not exceed the rear axle load. - ▶ Heavy loads behind the rear axle can reduce the load on the front axle due to the leverage effect (♣ ♣).
 This applies especially to long rear extensions, if a motorbike is transported on the rear carrier or if there is a heavy load in the rear storage space.
-The release of the front axle negatively affects the driving quality, especially for front-driven vehicles. - ► Always make sure to store the load roadworthy and secure it against falling. - ▶ The load may not jut out beyond the maximum width of the vehicle.
-The lighting and the official licence plate on the load rack may not be covered by the load. - ▶ Always mount or dismount the load rack with 2 persons. - ▶ Only mount the unloaded load rack.
+The release of the front axle negatively affects the driving quality, especially for front-driven vehicles. - Always make sure to store the load roadworthy and secure it against falling. - ► The load may not jut out beyond the maximum width of the vehicle.
+The lighting and the official licence plate on the load rack may not be covered by the load. - ▶ Before setting off, check the correct attachment of the load rack on the vehicle and the secure lashing of the transported load. - ▶ Always mount or dismount the load rack with 2 persons. - ▶ Only mount the unloaded load rack.

-The load rack and caravan coupling must not be used simultaneously.
+▶ The load rack and caravan coupling must not be used simultaneously.